Skip to main content

 Not all usage is equally valuable.
 It's helpful to divide tasks into two categories:

-Experiments—trying new things, getting to know a model, testing capabilities.
-Here it's normal to spend more limits, but it's good to be aware of this beforehand.
+Experiments — trying out new things, getting familiar with a model, testing capabilities.
+It's normal to spend more limits here, but you should be aware of it in advance.

 If experiments make up a significant portion of consumption, it's a signal to check if there's a cheaper way to test hypotheses.
-For example, text requests are cheaper than media generations, and some tasks can be "checked" in the chat first.
+For example, text requests are cheaper than media generations, and some tasks can be "pre-checked" in chat.

 What Not to Do When Estimating Costs